Ford says recalls have not hurt auto sales

-DETROIT, Dec 18 (Reuters) - Ford Motor Co is not experiencing a hit to its auto sales as a result of a recent spate of safety recalls, Chief Operating Officer Mark Fields said.
+DETROIT (Reuters) - Ford Motor Co (F.N) is not experiencing a hit to its auto sales as a result of a recent spate of safety recalls, Chief Operating Officer Mark Fields said.

 “I think overall our sales are doing well,” Fields told reporters on Tuesday, adding that consumers have a good perception of the quality of Ford products.